Azure/azure-docs-sdk-java/docs-ref-autogen/overview/azure/virtualmachines.md

 ## Overview

-Create, update, and manage Windows and Linux virtual machines and virtual machine scale sets with the Azure management libraries for Java.
+Define, configure, and deploy new Windows and Linux virtual machines and virtual machine scale sets with the Azure management libraries for Java.
+The libraries also let start, stop, and deallocate existing virtual machines in your subscription and work with managed and unmanaged disks and images.

 ## Import the libraries